tashg23/Amazon_Vine_Analysis/README.md

 We filtered on reviews that had 20 total votes or more and those that had a 50% or more helpfulness score (to use the most relevant Amazon reviews).

 `code`
-# Filter table by total votes greater than 20 for most relevant reviews
 vine_df_new = vine_df.where(vine_df.total_votes>='20')
 vine_df_new.show()
 `code`
-# helpful votes percentage 50% or greater
 vine_df_final = vine_df_new.withColumn("helpfulness", col("helpful_votes") / col("total_votes")*100)
 vine_df_final.show()
 `code`